Again and Again

 “Kahng’s new recording of the Violin Concertos with the Janáček Philharmonic, is Price’s best outing on disk to date.
 Kahng plays the solo parts with lustrous tone and glistening facility....The second concerto, which Price wrote in 1952, shortly before her death, begins with jarring chords of D major and F minor, establishing unstable harmonic terrain.
 The hyper-Romantic solo part now seems like a visitor from another world.
 This terse, beguiling piece has an autumnal quality reminiscent of the final works of Richard Strauss.
 It deserves to be widely heard."

 Er-Gene serves as concertmaster with the Fort Smith Symphony, who completed a world premiere Florence Price recording of her Symphonies no. 1 and no. 4 in 2019, and the Arkansas Philharmonic Orchestra’s concertmaster, where she premiered Florence Price’s Violin Concerto no. 2.
-Er-Gene is also a member of Chineke!, the first majority BAME (Black, Asian and Minority Ethnic) orchestra in Europe, whose motto is “championing change and celebrating diversity in classical music.”
+Er-Gene is a member of Chineke!, the first majority BAME (Black, Asian and Minority Ethnic) orchestra in Europe, whose motto is “championing change and celebrating diversity in classical music.”
 Previously, Er-Gene has held title positions with the North Mississippi Symphony Orchestra, SoNA (Symphony of Northwest Arkansas), Baton Rouge Symphony Orchestra, the Civic Orchestra of Chicago, as well as section positions with the Lancaster Symphony, New Haven Symphony Orchestra, Eastern Connecticut Symphony and the Artosphere Festival Orchestra.
-Her other collaborations have included co-curating a new music series “Fuse” (at Crystal Bridges Museum of American Art), being a recipient of Mid-America Alliance's Artists 360 project grant, performances with the Texas Ballet Theater, the Hong Kong Arts Academy, Norfolk Symphony Orchestra (UK), Portland-Columbia Symphony, and Camellia Symphony at venues such as the Esplanade Theatre in Singapore, and the Hong Kong City Hall Concert Hall.
+She has collaborated on co-curating the music series "Fuse" at the Crystal Bridges Museum of American Art, received a project grant as a recipient of NWA's Artists 360, served as a faculty-artist in the Memphis-based PRIZM ensemble and has worked with the Texas Ballet Theatre, Flyover Dance Collective, and Hong Kong Arts Academy in dance collaborations.
+In addition, she has been a featured soloist with the Norfolk Symphony Orchestra in the UK, the Portland-Columbia Symphony, Newport Symphony, Tuscaloosa Symphony and the La Camellia Symphony at venues such as the Esplanade Theatre in Singapore and the Hong Kong City Hall Concert Hall.